-Since the establishment of the State of Israel, four new holidays have been added to the Jewish calendar – Yom HaShoah (Holocaust Remembrance Day), Yom HaZikaron (Memorial Day), Yom HaAatzmaut (Independence Day), and Yom Y’rushalayim (Jerusalem Day, which celebrates the reunification of the city in 1967).
-In Israel, these holidays are observed as national holidays; around the world, they are observed in various ways by Jewish communities.
+Since the establishment of the State of Israel in 1948, four new holidays have been added to the Jewish calendar – Yom HaShoah (Holocaust Remembrance Day), Yom HaZikaron (Memorial Day), Yom HaAtzmaut (Independence Day), and Yom Y’rushalayim (Jerusalem Day, which celebrates the reunification of the city in 1967).
+In Israel, these days are observed as national holidays; around the world, they are observed in various ways by Jewish communities.

-Yom HaAtzmaut, Israeli Independence Day, marks the establishment of the modern state of Israel in 1948.
-It is observed on or near the 5th of Iyar in the Hebrew calendar, which usually falls in April.
+Yom HaAtzmaut marks the anniversary of the establishment of the modern state of Israel.
+It is observed on or near the 5th of the Hebrew month of Iyar on the Jewish calendar, which usually falls in April.